Pipeline-pioneers2025/movie-database-application/README.md

 *Similar Movies: Discover similar movies at the bottom of the details page.
 *Trailer Popup: Play movie trailers via a video popup.
 *Explore Section: Navigate movies and TV shows via the header section.
-*Filters and Sorting: Filter movies by genres and sort on the explore page

 ## What I used

 - [React](https://reactjs.org/)